NCN-Lab/DBScope/README.md

 ******************************************************************************************************************************************

-For more information regarding the structure of the toolbox, workflows and case-studies, please check the medRxiv preprint MEDRXIV/2023/292136
+For more information regarding the structure of the toolbox, workflows and case-studies, please check the paper published in npj Parkinson's Disease: https://doi.org/10.1038/s41531-024-00740-z

 For more information regarding the use of the toolbox, please refer to the **USER GUIDE** and **DEMO VIDEO**, available in the Github page.